TuanLe53/ReactNative-NodeJs-Social-Media-Clone/README.md

 # Social Media
-A full-stack Social Media app built with ExpressJs, React Native.
+A full-stack Social Media app built with ExpressJs, React Native and PostgreSQL.

 ######